wp-plugins/flipping-team/readme.txt

 * Cool Jquery effects
 * Easy to configure and install

-Available in English and French.
+Available in English, Hindi and French.

 == Installation ==

 *	Copy the contents in the wp-content/plugins directory.
 *	Activate the plugin through the 'Plugins' menu in WordPress
 *	Set some team members in the Team menu
-*	Use one of the following shortcodes to display the team : [flipping-team], [team], [équipe]
+*	Use one of the following shortcodes to display the team : [flipping-team] (generic), [team] (en), [équipe] (fr), [मंडली] (hi)

 == Frequently Asked Questions ==

 = How do I resize member's picture? =

 Pictures are not resized.
 Select the right size while choosing it from the media library.
 If you are using flipping effect the card default size is 250x250px.
+You can also resize the images while uploading the images using the inline image editor provided with Wordpress.

 == Screenshots ==